-The Ocellaris Clownfish (Also referred to as the Amphiprion ocellaris) is the most well-known orange saltwater fish around the world.
+The Ocellaris Clownfish, Amphiprion ocellaris, is the most well-known orange saltwater fish around the world.
 It has been the icon of the saltwater hobby for a long period of time, constantly depicted on magazine covers, in books, as logos on t-shirts and many other promotional mediums.
 Its popularity began to rise when it was featured in the 2003 film titled Finding Nemo.

 - Experience Level: Beginner